radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/restore-backup.md

 The *Restore Backup* dialog displays a warning notifying you that restoring a previous backup will erase your existing configuration.

 > **Note:** Ensure you have created a backup of your current environment configuration before proceeding.
+For details on creating a backup, see the [create a backup](create-backup.md) guide.

-The environment backup you are restoring is listed along with its associated date and time stamp and version number.
+The environment backup you are restoring is displayed, along with its creation date and version number.

 To proceed with restoring the backup, select **Restore**.

 ![image description](images/restore-confirmation.png)

 > **Note:** You cannot restore a backup with a version number that does not match the current version number of the environment.
 If the environment and backup versions don't match, you will receive a notification prompting you to update the environment.
 Select **OK** to close the notification and proceed to update the environment before trying to restore the backup again.

+> For details on updating an environment, see the [update environment](../environment-details/update-environment.md) guide.

 > ![image description](images/restore-warning-nomatch.png)